Lipschitz geometry and combinatorics of circular snakes: Introduction

-The first step towards the outer metric classification of surface germs was made in \cite{PizzaPaper2017}, while the paper \cite{GabrielovSouza}, by Gabrielov and Souza, was the next step towards outer metric classification of surface germs.
+The first step towards the outer metric classification of surface germs was made in \cite{PizzaPaper2017}, where the authors introduced the concept of the so-called pizza.
+Roughly, the pizzas captures a monotonic behavior of the change of outer Lipschitz contact in surfaces.
+Later on, the paper \cite{GabrielovSouza} was the next step towards the outer metric classification of surface germs.
 They identified basic ``abnormal'' parts of a surface germ, called snakes, and investigated their geometric and combinatorial properties.
-Indeed, they provided a canonical outer Lipschitz invariant normally embedded decomposition of the Valette link of a snake into ``segments'' and ``nodal zones''.
+Indeed, they provided a canonical outer Lipschitz invariant decomposition of the Valette link of a snake into ``segments'' and ``nodal zones'' (which are Lipschitz normally embedded in the case where the surface has at least one nodal arc).
 Moreover, they solve a weak version of the outer bi-Lipschitz classification, called the weakly outer bi-Lipschitz classification (see Theorem 6.28 of \cite{GabrielovSouza}).
-For current developments in the outer Lipschitz classification problem see ~\cite{PairsofHT}.
+One of the most recent contributions to the outer Lipschitz classification problem is the introduction of the $\sigma\tau$-pizza in \cite{PairsofHT} and its application to determine the outer Lipschitz geometry of pairs of Lipschitz normally embedded pairs of H\"older triangles.

-Despite the fact that circular snakes are one of the basic ``abnormal'' parts of a surface germ determined in \cite{PizzaPaper2017} (see Theorem 5.9), this specific kind of surfaces are not completely studied there, since they concentrated in snakes, which does not have circular link.
-This paper intends to investigate what results valid to snakes still hold for circular snakes (see Definition \ref{Def: circular snake}).
-We proved the existence of a canonical outer Lipschitz invariant normally embedded decomposition for the Valette link of a circular snake into finitely many segments and nodal zones (see Theorem \ref{Teo:segment is the generic arcs from HT of nodal adjacent zones}).
-Furthermore, we establish some necessary and sufficient criteria to determine when it is possible to obtain a snake from a circular snake by ``removing'' either one of its segments or a H\"older triangle which Valette link is contained in one of its nodal zones (see Definition \ref{Def: HT assoc with an intrinsic decomp}, Theorem \ref{Prop: removing segments} and Proposition \ref{Prop: removing HT inside nodal zones}).
+Since most of the outer Lipschitz classification tools were made for surface germs whose link is homeomorphic to a segment, a natural approach is to develop such a geometric theory for surface germs whose link is homeomorphic to a circle.
+One must also construct a specific combinatorial theory to describe the Lipschitz geometry of circular snakes, and those are the main objectives of this paper.